 Awards, Endowments, and Scholarships (College of Medicine)

-The Guild has provided awards, endowments, and scholarships to both medical students and biomedical graduate students in the College of Medicine.
-Although the awards have changed over the decades, our support to acknowledge the best and the brightest students remain steadfast.
+For decades the Guild has provided awards, endowments, and scholarships to both medical students and biomedical graduate students in the College of Medicine to acknowledge the best and the brightest students.

 The Thomas and Emily Maren Award